If you’re interested in installing IIPImage on your own servers, you should read this section first.

 The IIPImage server is a feature-rich high performance imaging server designed for streaming extremely high resolution images.
-In addition, it is capable of handling advanced image features such as 16 bit colour depth, CIELAB colorimetric images and scientific imagery such as multispectral or hyperspectral images.
+In addition, it is capable of handling advanced image features such as 16 and 32 bit colour depths, CIELAB colorimetric images and scientific imagery such as multispectral or hyperspectral images.
 It is cross platform and works on Linux, Mac OS X, Windows, Solaris and various other UNIX type systems.
 You can either download a pre-built binary for your platform or compile yourself.

 The server is designed to be embedded into a web server as an FCGI service and is compatible with Apache, IIS, Lighttpd, Nginx, Myserver and probably many other web servers.
 Installation of IIPImage, therefore, requires you to have administration rights to your web server.

 Linux / UNIX / Mac OS X

 Linux, Mac OS X or other UNIX style users should compile the server and follow the installation instructions here.